55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 These puzzles involve a piece of paper with a message that’s obscured by “visual noise.”
 When players set either a second page with strategically placed holes in it or a piece of colored acetate over the page, the “noise” is hidden, leaving the message clear.

 Drop something magnetic (a key, perhaps?) someplace where it can’t be reached (either literally or because you told your players so).
 Provide a magnet and a length of string or wire.
-Require your players to figure out that they need to combine the magnet and string to reach the key.
+Require your players to combine items and unleash their inner MacGyver to solve this challenge!

 Too many puzzles to choose from?
 Download a complete escape room:

-Although you can design an entire escape adventure with a set of puzzle cards and nothing else, you also have the option of incorporating some high-tech puzzles into the mix.
+Although you can design a perfectly magical escape adventure with a set of puzzle cards and nothing else, you also have the option of incorporating some high-tech puzzles into the mix.

 Here are some puzzles that require your players to manipulate a variety of devices to solve.